Blog icon

 So, it follows that understanding the costs of different new-build electricity generation technologies – whether for renewables, nuclear or gas – is central to help guide planning and decisions to support Australia’s electricity sector transition.

 Its authors and contributors work to match the information it provides with the needs of industry and other stakeholders.
-As a result, it has become an anticipated and important information source – albeit one that can be used to support different, and often polarising, assertions about our energy future.
+As a result, it has become an anticipated and reputable information source – albeit one that can be selectively referenced to support different, and often polarising, assertions about our energy future.

-GenCost is a complex report and let's explain GenCost’s use of industry standard modelling on costs, which has attracted recent public interest.
+GenCost is policy and technology neutral, and complex.
+Let's explain GenCost’s use of industry standard modelling on costs, which attracts public interest.

 What is the GenCost report?